springernature/frontend-toolkits/context/design-tokens/README.md

 ```bash
 npm run tokens:compile-literal
 ```
-To generate the relevant `scss` files for the Elements components from the alias Design Tokens, run:
+To generate the relevant `scss` files for the Elements components from the alias design tokens, run:
 ```bash
 npm run tokens:compile-alias
 ```